Golf courses in Hauts-de-France

 Between modernism and tradition, The birth of sumptuous golf courses

 With the proliferation in the years 85-95 of American-style courses, building a links could seem the height of the past for a golf architect.
 Because at that time, new golfers demanded courses full of water obstacles, island greens and bunkers as large as a Breton cove!
 Yet two French architects took up the challenge.
-Yves Bureau at Saint-Jean-de-Monts, riding a Vendée, and Jean-Manuel Rossi, at Belle Dune on the Picardy Coast.
+Yves Bureau at Saint-Jean-de-Monts, a Vendée, and Jean-Manuel Rossi, at Belle Dune on the Picardy Coast.
 The latter was also hailed as one of the most beautiful French courses built in the 90s.

 Belle Dune golf course